kimberly-emerson/python-api-django-postgresql/README.md

 - Environment-driven configuration using `.env` and `python-decouple`
 - Multi-schema **PostgreSQL** support for domain-separated data access
 - Structured Django logging with separate debug, info, and error channels
+- Unit, end-to-end, and integration testing with `pytest`

 ## 𝄜 Data Pipeline